harbinzhang/goRainbow/burrow/README.md

 If we will upgrade Kafka to a newer version, I can do a local test quickly to find out whether burrow supports the newer version or not.

+In our test, Burrow supports Kafka 1.1.1 even if there is no option for 1.1.1 in Burrow-sarama. (we are setting 1.1.0 in Burrow configuration file: burrow.toml)

 # Coordinator level
 ## Consumer Coordinator
 1. What it is